letsmeet-click/meta/workpackages.md

 - [✓] backup to another server

 ## WP - mailing
+- mail to organizer on new community subscription
+- mail to organizer on new event yes/no

 - mail to every attendee one day before event
 - mail to every local_organizer two days before event